Frequently Asked Questions - general

 Kindly note that it is possible to download the new SMD file in the web interface:

-• Find the mark record for which you want to download the SMD file (keep in mind that only verified mark records with valid POU documentation are eligible for SMD generation);
+• 3.
+Find the trademark record for which you want to download the SMD file (keep in mind that only verified trademark records with valid POU documentation are eligible for SMD generation);

 • Click on the file icon in the SMD column;